microsoft/vscode-docs/docs/remote/containers.md

 ### I am seeing errors when trying to mount the local filesystem into a container, how do I fix this?

-Right-click on the Docker task bar item and select **Settings**.
-On Windows, go to the **Shared Drives** tab and check the drive(s) where your source code is located.
-On macOS, go the **File Sharing** tab and make sure the folder containing your source code is under a file path specified in the list.
+Right-click on the Docker task bar item.
+On Windows, go to the **Settings > Shared Drives** tab and check the drive(s) where your source code is located.
+On macOS, go the **Preferences > File Sharing** tab and make sure the folder containing your source code is under a file path specified in the list.

 See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for information on workarounds to common Docker for Windows issues.